 In the case of a closed-head injury, where there has been no penetration of the skull, TBI symptoms might not be apparent for days or even weeks after an auto accident or other serious impact.
 Whenever you suffer a blow to the head, you should seek medical treatment as soon as possible.
 At the very least, if you begin having cognitive, physical or other behavioral problems within a few months after the accident, you should see a doctor who can determine whether you have a TBI and assess the extent of your injury through a neurological examination or brain imaging scan.

 Vigorously pursuing all available damages for brain injuries

 If you have suffered a head injury in an auto accident or other mishap and suspect that it was caused by the fault of another person, you should consult with an attorney who is knowledgeable of and experienced in personal injury law.
 He or she can determine whether you have a case and, if so, sue the liable parties for your damages, including:

 - Your past and future medical expenses

 - Your pain and suffering

 - Your lost wages and loss of future earning capacity

 In Pennsylvania, a TBI suffered in an auto accident is considered a serious injury that allows recovery of damages from the negligent party, though your recovery will be reduced by the percentage of your own fault, if any, for causing the accident.

-The Pagano Law Firm LLC represents drivers, passengers and pedestrians injured in motor vehicle accidents both in southeastern Pennsylvania.
-Please call us at 484-318-2561 or contact us online to schedule an appointment at our office in Media.
+The Pagano Law Firm, LLC represents drivers, passengers and pedestrians injured in motor vehicle accidents both in southeastern Pennsylvania.
+Please call us at 484-318-2561 or contact us online to schedule an appointment at our office in Radnor.
 We offer free consultations to personal injury victims.